 Wait???
 What????
 Dubstep Classic Monsters.
 Ok...it's Universal so I will give the benefit of a doubt.
-But...worried.Quote:
+But...worried.From the Press Release

 Universal’s infamous legacy of horror will come to an afterlife in “Universal Monsters Remix,” an all-new terrifying experience that re-imagines the classic horror icons of yesteryear for the 21st century and immerses them in the twisted confines of electronica-inspired music during “Halloween Horror Nights®” at Universal Studios Hollywood.